 - Commission of Winner’s Award

-- The Prize is awarded to the best peer reviewed article, with a Policy Studies (public policy, social policy, public management, governance) focus, published online in early view or fully published by a journal in the previous calendar year.
+- The Prize is awarded to the author of best peer reviewed article with a Policy Studies (public policy, social policy, public management, governance) focus, published online in early view or fully published by a journal in the previous calendar year.

-- To be eligible for the prize, the author must be a postgraduate or early career researcher (within their first five years postdoc, however, we are happy to accommodate significant career interruptions).
-He/She must also be working or studying at an Australian university (or working outside the higher education sector for those who are between academic appointments).
+- To be eligible for the prize, the nominated author must be a postgraduate or an early career researcher (within five years of obtaining their PhD, not including career interruptions).
+They must be currently working in Australia, studying at an Australian university, or living in Australia between academic appointments.

-- Submissions should include a completed application form and a digital copy of the paper, along with a 100 word statement about the reason for the nomination.
-It should be sent to the Chair of the APSA Policy Studies Research Group (Joshua Newman <firstname.lastname@example.org>, by the announced due date.
+- Submissions should include a completed application form and a digital copy of the article to be considered for the Prize.
+Applications should be sent to the Chair of the APSA Policy Studies Research Group (Joshua Newman <firstname.lastname@example.org>, by the announced due date.